psi4/psi4/doc/sphinxman/source/conda.rst

 .. comment find out about the current environment.
 .. comment pythonhome should be empty
 .. comment pythonpath should be empty or set to non-interfering packages (*e.g.*, qcdb)
-.. comment ld_library_path shouldn’t contain anything with a libpython
+.. comment ld_library_path shouldn't contain anything with a libpython
 .. comment >>> conda info -a